 Screening test versus confirmatory test

-In order to undertake drug testing, there must be a cutoff level for each type of drugs to be tested, and such cutoff point serves as an administrative breakpoint in distinguishing a positive or negative result.
+To undertake drug testing, there must be a cutoff level for each type of drug to be tested, and such a cutoff point serves as an administrative breakpoint in distinguishing a positive or negative result.
 Any sample that contains the drug/drug metabolite of interest at the concentration levels equal to or greater than the designated cutoff level is reported as positive, whilst a negative is reported for the concentration level less than the cutoff.
-Generally, a drug test can be categorized as either a screening test or a confirmatory test, with respect to the detection method and testing principle being employed.
+Generally, a drug test can be categorized as either a screening test or a confirmatory test, concerning the detection method and testing principle being employed.

-Screening test refers to the initial test undertaken to test for a broad class of drugs and their metabolites in the specimen with the presumptive results, i.e. positive or negative.
-Generally, a screening test is rapid, sensitive, inexpensive with acceptable levels of precision and reliability, however, it lacks precise specificity and may be subject to a false-positive result due to cross-reactivity with other non-targeted drugs of similar chemical structure.
+Screening test refers to the initial test undertaken to test for a broad class of drugs and their metabolites in the specimen with the presumptive results, i.e., positive or negative.
+Generally, a screening test is rapid, sensitive, inexpensive with acceptable precision and reliability; however, it lacks precise specificity and may be subject to a false-positive result due to cross-reactivity with other non-targeted drugs of similar chemical structure.

 On-site screening test

 Use of on-site immunoassay screening kits is highly popular in the fields of workplace testing and emergency toxicology because results are available within several minutes, with reliability similar to laboratory screening, at the site of specimen collection.
 Furthermore, these kits involve no calibration or maintenance, and no special skills are needed to perform the screening test.
 Most kits have built-in quality control zones in each panel, which ensures reagent integrity and testing validity.
 Nowadays, commercially-available on-site screening test kits are usually designed for urine and saliva specimens only, but not for sweat or hair as yet.